hassanshaikley/AOTB/Notes.md

 Now:
-  When you first connect it displays you off center Make attacks work on tabbed out users
+  Make attacks work on tabbed out users
   Render units in the proper location then play test Let config report on cooldown, and turn that into what tooltip used